PipelineDeals/engineering_docs/expeditor.md

 ### Wednesday

-* Send kevin an an email of what is going to be shipped for thursday's UI deploy.
-Include items from both red and blue teams.
+* Send [Kevin][] an email of what is going to be shipped in Thursday's UI deploy.
+Include items from both Red and Blue teams.

 ### Thursday